Analogous-Structures-Labs/astruct-blog-examples/001-every-project-is-a-package/README.md

 fastrandom = "0.1.0"
 ```

-It's worth noting that `pyproject.toml`, while now a standard, is an evolving standard and is subject to change and some interpretation.
-At the moment, manifest files will look similar but not identical across these tools, looking more like "dialects" of a shared language, some looking closer than others.
-Moving between them shouldn't be too challenging but hopefully the dialects converge over time as the standard is further codified and more PEPs pop up.
+It's worth noting that `pyproject.toml`, while now a standard, is flexible and in flux.
+You'll notice the manifest files look similar, in some cases practically identical with the exception of specifying which tool and version should be used in the `build-system` section.
+But you'll notice some variation still within the specs of the standard, with files looking more like "dialects" of a shared language.
+Stull, migrating between them shouldn't be too challenging.
 The main building blocks are fairly consistent across.

-It remains unclear whether one will become the de facto package manager or whether they will continue to coexist as NPM and Yarn continue to do.
-The standard manifest format should make coexistence easier, with the standard format making it easy to choose your preference and move between them as desired.
-Poetry has a clear lead based on GitHub stars, ~22k vs ~1to 3k for each of the others, as of this writing, and other visible activity.

-<< HATCH AND FLIT PYPA >>
-Hatch is a resurrected project, technically starting development in 2017 but hitting its 1.0 release only this past April.
-It might have an eventual advantage as a result of being a project under the [Python Packaging Authority](https://www.pypa.io/)'s umbrella.
-We're keeping an eye on all the players as they evolve and add new features.

-There are a few other tools worth mentioning:
+There are a few other package managers worth mentioning:

 - [pip-tools](https://github.com/jazzband/pip-tools/)
 - [Pipenv](https://pipenv.pypa.io/)

-pip-tools provides a set of command line tools for compiling your `requirements.txt` file from other formats, including `pyproject.toml`. pip-tools essentially sticks with the old standard but uses it more as a simple lock file compiled from the new standard.
+pip-tools doesn't present itself as a package manager byt a collection of command line tools.
+It allows you to compile your `requirements.txt` file from other formats, including `pyproject.toml`. pip-tools sticks with the old standard but uses it almost as a simple lock file compiled from the new standard.

-Pipenv, also under PyPa's umbrella uses TOML but uses its [own specification](https://pipenv-fork.readthedocs.io/en/latest/basics.html#example-pipfile-pipfile-lock) rather than the now standard pyproject.toml, at least not yet.
-As of this writing, its GitHub stars rival hose of Poetry.
-NOT FOCUSED ON DISTRIBUTION
+Pipenv uses TOML but uses its own specification, the [Pipfile](https://pipenv-fork.readthedocs.io/en/latest/basics.html#example-pipfile-pipfile-lock), rather than the now standard pyproject.toml.
+It's important to note that while Pipenv brings a lot of the same benefits as the above tools with respect to package management but it doesn't directly provide any distribution functionality:

 ```toml 001-every-project-is-a-package/manifest-examples/Pipfile
 [[source]]